 In many ways, your pediatrician is the frontline of care for your child.
 When it comes to neurologic injuries, however, your pediatrician may be more easily recognized as one cog in the wheel of healthcare.
 With most of the injuries or disorders discussed in this article, your best chance of maximizing your child’s health and quality of life is assembling a support team that will ensure your family is equipped for success.

 Many families find it helpful to include a legal professional in their support team to help address any legal issues and ensure their legal rights are protected.
-Because some neurologic injuries are caused by negligence of a healthcare provider, a legal professional can also provide options for legal support and recovery.
+Because some neurologic injuries are caused by the negligence of a healthcare provider, a birth injury lawyer can also provide options for legal support and recovery.
+Find out more by calling Birth Injury Guide at 1-877-415-6603.
+Or, fill our our contact form.